 While some quality baby bibs can be used for months and even years at a time, others are most appropriate for certain situations.
 Children from 0-6 months will benefit most from regular and drool bibs since they’re usually not eating baby food until they reach around six months of age.

 Once they hit the 4- to 6-month mark, you will want to start looking for feeding bibs.
 These can be used as long as you want.
 Combine these with droolers, so your child’s clothes are protected no matter what activity they’re doing.
 Smock bibs aren’t practical for newborns, but you may find a purpose for them as they grow older and begin eating fruits and vegetables.

 Making Life Easier with the Right Bib

 Now that you know which type will keep your child clean and happy, you can stock up on the cutest bib styles.
-There are plenty out there that come in adorable patterns, fun sayings and vibrant colors.
-Whether you want to make a statement, or just keep baby’s clothes protected, there is a practical, functional and adorable bib out there for everyone.
+There are plenty out there that come in adorable patterns, fun sayings, and vibrant colors.
+Whether you want to make a statement, or just keep the baby’s clothes protected, there is a practical, functional, and adorable bib out there for everyone.

 Information you can trust from A Matter Of StyleWhen it comes to content, our aim is simple: every parent should have access to information they can trust.
 All of our articles have been thoroughly researched and are based on the latest evidence from reputable and robust sources.
 Read more about our editorial review process.

 Gerber Childrenswear.
 2022.
 Everything You Need to Know About Bibs. [online] Available at: <https://www.gerberchildrenswear.com/blogs/news/everything-you-need-to-know-about-bibs> [Accessed 20 June 2022].

 Grab a cold bevy, open your email and get comfy to read some serious inspo to spruce up your little one!